According to the Merriam-Webster online dictionary, to “plagiarize” means

-PlagiarismDetection.org offers an innovative and user-friendly online tool that helps students and teachers to detect and prevent academic plagiarism.
-Our sophisticated, yet easy-to-use plagiarism detector conducts thorough and in-detail scan for plagiarism.
+Our service offers an innovative and user-friendly online tool that helps students and teachers to detect and prevent academic plagiarism.
+The sophisticated, yet easy-to-use plagiarism checker conducts thorough and in-detail scan for plagiarism.
 A scan of any documents takes a few minutes only.
 As a result, the program highlights the plagiarized parts of the text, indicates the original source the passage was initially taken from, and provides overall percentage of the plagiarized material.
 Finally, PlagiarismDetection.org generates a full report, indicating the overall originality rating and the percentage of plagiarized materials in the submitted text.
 You can share plagiarism reports with other people by simply giving them the link of a report, generated by our program.
 Our program supports all major European languages.
-It means that you can check for plagiarism documents in English, French, German, Italian, Spanish, Portugese, etc.
+It means that you can check for plagiarism documents in English, French, German, Italian, Spanish, Portuguese, etc.

 After you choose a package that suits your needs, you can login into your reserved area.
 That is your full control panel.
 You can paste your files for plagiarism detection, download plagiarism reports, contact our support, change your account settings, see your current account balance, refill your account, etc. If you are an organization account holder, you will also be able to create sub-accounts, manage your groups, etc. inside of your reserved area.

 Our report is extremely user-friendly and easy to understand.
 It can be viewed in your reserved personal area or downloaded in pdf format.
 It will show you the document’s overall plagiarism rating in percent and the plagiarized parts of text with links to the original document (they appear in different colors, depending on the intensity of plagiarism).
-No free plagiarism checker will offer same accuracy as PlagiarismDetection.org
+No free plagiarism checker will offer same accuracy.

 NO!
 Being a company that promotes such values as intellectual rights and agreed usage, we feel very strongly against databases of documents that do not belong to us.
 Any file that is stored on our server is only accessible to the person who uploaded it for the period of one month.
 After that time, we will perform a scheduled clean-up and a file will be deleted.
 Customers can download their ready plagiarism reports in pdf format.